atriap/Health-Smart-Device-Usage-Business-Analysis/README.md

 - The more steps, the higher the calories burned
 - The heavier the activity, the higher the heart rate

+Then, start preparing the data for analysis, starting from importing libraries needed in R Studio.
 ### Importing Library
 ```{r}
 library(tidyverse)